mamolli/gomore-routes/README.md

 # Building/running project
 With leiningen installed run `lein run`.
 If you don't have leiningen but have java installed, try: `java -jar routes-0.1.0-SNAPSHOT-standalone.jar`.
 // I am aware that leaving binary files in git is not the best practice.
-Its a move for convienience.
+Its for easy access.

 # Tests
 I tried to deliver some test - mostly on the most outer layer(Run command, check output).